Russia's Klondike? Not yet

 Irkutsk Region is bigger than France but has less than 2.5 million people.
 Anyone wanting to mine Sukhoi Log would probably have to fly in workers from further afield.

-Speaking in London, where his mining firm is listed, Vitaly Nesis, U.S.-trained chief executive of Polymetal (POLYP.L), said the Kremlin sees no haste in doing anything with the deposit:
+Speaking in London, where his mining firm is listed, Vitaly Nesis, U.S.-trained chief executive of Polymetal, said the Kremlin sees no haste in doing anything with the deposit:

 "It is an asset that is a natural hedge against global inflation.
 Why does the government need to turn a real asset into a pile of dollars or euros that could be inflated away?"